 A nervous dam may ignore the neonates or give them excess attention.
 She may lick and bite at the umbilical stump, causing hemorrhage or damage to the abdominal wall that may lead to evisceration.
 Excess grooming of the neonate may prevent it from nursing.
 If the dam's maternal instincts fail, she may assume sternal recumbency and not allow nursing, or leave the neonates unattended.
 It is not unusual for the dam to pick up the pups and to rearrange them in the box, especially after delivery of each pup; however, she should then assume the normal nursing position.

 Uterine subinvolution results in hemorrhagic spotting for >12–16 wk (the normal period of involution in the bitch).
-Treatment is unnecessary unless blood loss is significant because the condition resolves spontaneously.
+Treatment is unnecessary unless blood loss is significant, because the condition resolves spontaneously.
 Future fertility is unaffected.

 Because estrogen promotes lactogenesis, the adequacy of mammary development should be assessed before removal of the ovaries at cesarean section.
 Ovariohysterectomy should not have a negative effect on bitches and queens with adequate lactogenesis at term.
 If this is seen, a genetic component may be involved.

-Last full review/revision July 2011 by Autumn P. Davidson, DVM, MS, DACVIM
+Last full review/revision October 2013 by Autumn P. Davidson, DVM, MS, DACVIM